-NDC Executives hit back at Captain Smart over Bagbin allegations
+NDC executives hit back at Captain Smart over Bagbin allegations

 “First and foremost, everybody knows that the value of the cedi is not the same as he claims.
 18 million old cedis is just some Ghc1.8million now.

-It also reminded us that Bagbin is not an ordinary person, but the most experienced MP in Ghana’s Fourth Republic who has groomed many people, including parliamentarians and a former president, and this explains why President Akufo Addo, during the inaugural ceremony of his second term, was full of praise for brilliant Speaker Bagbin.
+It also reminded that Bagbin is not an ordinary person, but the most experienced MP in Ghana’s Fourth Republic who has groomed many people, including parliamentarians and a former president, and this explains why President Akufo-Addo, during the inaugural ceremony of his second term, was full of praise for brilliant Speaker Bagbin.

 It is unfortunate that this is being done to Speaker Bagbin immediately after his election as President or Chair of the Commonwealth Parliamentary Association in Canada.